The best short-haul city breaks for guaranteed spring sun

 Summers in Lisbon are hot.
 From late June until early September temperatures regularly exceed 35°C (and average temperatures are taken in the shade, remember, so things will feel even hotter in the sun).
 The city receives most of its rain in November and December, and basks in more than 300 days of sunshine across the year.
 However, you don’t travel to Lisbon for its beaches (unless you’re a surfer).
 Lisbon is all about exploring its castles, churches, squares and markets – making spring the ideal time to visit.

-Where to stay: AlmaLusa Alfama
+Where to stay: Epic Sana Marquês Hotel

 Seville, Spain

-Where to stay: Corral del Rey
+Where to stay: Hotel Alfonso XIII

 Marbella, Spain

-Averaging around nine hours of sunshine a day, and with average highs of around 20ºC, there’s a lot to recommend visiting Marbella between March and May.
+Averaging around nine hours of sunshine a day, and with average highs of around 20ºC, there’s a lot to recommend Marbella between March and May.
 As well as sandy beaches, the area is home to some of Europe’s most celebrated golf courses.
 Often overlooked, Marbella Old Town is home to 19th-century whitewashed buildings, flower-draped balconies, and a labyrinth of pretty winding streets.
 There’s the scenic Paseo de La Alameda park, with a fountain that dates back to 1792, and the 15th-century Ermita de Santiago church.
 Ronda, with its famous bridge, is an hour away by car, while the fortresses of Granada are accessible in two hours.

 Where to stay: The Marbella Club